maknetaRo/100-days-of-code/log.md

 # 100 Days Of Code - Log Round 5
+# Start: September 18, 2019

 ## My Goals:
 * code everyday
 * learn JavaScript: I'm a massive fun of Jennifer Dewalt and her 180 websites project https://jenniferdewalt.com/ as well as Useless Web project https://theuselessweb.com/ by Tim Holman.
 And I want to create similar project using vanillaJS.
 ## Projects website https://maknetaro.github.io/projects-makneta/
 * create my portfolio
-* continue learning Django and DRF with tests.
+* continue learning Django and DRF with tests
+* invest time to learn building modern responsive websites in HTML, CSS and JS
+* experiment with different JS frameworks to choose the one to learn in depth

 ### Resources: